-By university, I was still very much a kid.
+By university, I was still very much a kid at heart.
 I wondered when, if ever, I will start feeling like a mature adult.
 In my third year of university, I decided to participate in an exchange program going to Australia.
 It was my first international journey alone.
 So needless to say I was hella nervous.
 But a big part of me told myself that this was my chance to see the world and break out of my shell.

 And….Break out of my shell I did!
-Like a wild bird released into the jungle, I went all over the place (in a good way) during my time abroad.
+Like a wild bird released into the jungle, I went all over the place during my time abroad.
 I did things that totally surprised myself.
 I took surfing lessons even though I was afraid of the ocean, I camped in the Australian desert with a group of strangers, I tried sky diving and jumped out of a plane 15,000 feet in New Zealand!